autodesk-platform-services/aps-tutorial-postman/ModelDerivative_07/instructions/task-3_op2.md

 ## Check status of translation job

-When you kick off a translation job, it takes time to complete.
+Translation jobs take time to complete.
 There are two ways to check if the translation job is done:

 - Periodically check the status of the translation job.
 - Set up a webhook to notify you when the job is done.

-For this walkthrough, check the status of the translation job, and wait for the `progress` parameter to become `complete`.
+For this walkthrough, you will check the status of the translation job.
 For more information on webhooks, see the [documentation on Model Derivative webhook events](https://aps.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

 1. In the Postman sidebar, click **Task 3 - Translate to SVF2 > Check Status of Job**.
 The request loads.